4eyes52/rwv2-tokenomics/README.md

 The Realms World v2 Tokenomics contract implements an ERC-20–style token with several advanced features to support dynamic tokenomics, including:

 - **Adaptive Burn Mechanism:**
-  Transfers incur a burn fee that is adjusted dynamically by an oracle based on off-chain metrics.
+  Transfers incur a burn fee that is adjusted dynamically by an oracle based on pre-determined network metrics.

 - **Per-Block Inflation:**
   The contract mints new tokens based on a 5% annualized inflation rate calculated per block, ensuring a controlled increase in supply over time.